 2 June: Festa della Repubblica.
 This is the Italian National day or Republic Day.
 The holiday marks the day in 1946 when Italians were called to the polls and voted to end the monarchy and transition to a Republic following World War II.
 It is marked with a major military parade in Rome.
 Though it is officially a major national holiday, many private businesses remain open on June 2nd.

 15 August: Ferragosto.
 Ferragosto is Italy’s major summer holiday.
 The public holiday lasts just one day, but you will find that many businesses close for several weeks around August 15th, giving employees a chance to enjoy their own vacations.
 The day celebrates the Virgin Mary’s accession to heaven, though its origins pre-date the Catholic Church and are tied to an ancient Roman mid-summer festival.
 It is also known as the Feast of the Assumption.

 1 November: All Saint’s Day.
 Halloween is slowly catching on in Italy (at least among the younger generations), however, the public holiday is the next day on November 1st.
 All Saint’s Day (Ognissanti) was established by Pope Gregory II in the 7th century.
 It is a day when churchgoers celebrate all Catholic saints, and many Italians travel home to be with family and to remember lost loved ones on 2 November (All Soul’s Day).

-8 December: The Feast of the Assumption.
+8 December: The Feast of the Immaculate Conception.
 L’Immocolata is another Italian public holiday with deep links to the church.
 It celebrates the assumption of Mary, but these days it is a festive day that acts as the start of the Christmas season.
 This is when public and private decorations are usually illuminated and many towns and neighborhoods host street fairs.

 25 December: Christmas Day.
 Christmas is a major holiday in Italy that tends to be family-centric.
 Virtually all businesses close and transportation will run on a very limited schedule.
 Some restaurants remain open for lunch, but it is highly recommended you secure reservations in advance.
 Here are some Italian Christmas traditions if you would like to join in.